Nuussuaq Peninsula: Geography

 The waters around the peninsula are that of Baffin Bay.
 To the south and southwest the peninsula is bounded by Disko Bay, an inlet of Baffin Bay.
-It is separated from Qeqertarsuaq Island by Sullorsuaq Strait which connects Disko Bay with Baffin Bay.
+It is separated from Qeqertarsuaq Island by Sullorsuaq Strait, known in Danish as Vaigat Strait, which connects Disko Bay with Baffin Bay.
 To the northeast, it is bounded by the Uummannaq Fjord system.